IOM MIGRATION INFORMATION CENTRE

 The diplomatic mission of the SR will decide on the application within 15 calendar days.

-2. Seasonal employment for a period longer than 90 days
+2. Seasonal employment for more than 90 days

-The application for a temporary residence for the purpose of seasonal employment is to be submitted in person at the diplomatic mission of the SR accredited to the country of the foreign national’s citizenship or residence or at the Foreign Police competent according to the place of the foreign national’s residence, if he/she resides in Slovakia on the basis of a valid residence permit in Slovakia or another EU country or a valid national visa, if he/she does not need a visa to enter Slovakia or is the holder of the certificate of a Slovak living abroad or is the holder of tolerated residence.
+The application for a temporary residence for the purpose of seasonal employment is to be submitted in person at the diplomatic mission of the SR accredited to the country of the foreign national’s citizenship or residence or at the Foreign Police if he/she is in Slovakia on the basis of a valid residence permit in Slovakia or another EU country, tolerated residence, national visa, Schengen visa for seasonal employment, if he/she does not need a visa to enter Slovakia, is a temporary protection beneficiary or, holder of the certificate of a Slovak living abroad.

-If a third country national was performing seasonal employment based on a work permit during 90 days and during this period submitted an application for temporary residence for the purpose of seasonal employment, his/her residence is considered legal in the territory of Slovakia until the decision on the application.
+If a non-EU national was performing seasonal employment based on a work permit for 90 days and during this period submitted an application for temporary residence for the purpose of seasonal employment, his/her residence is considered legal in the territory of Slovakia until the decision on the application.

 The application must be submitted together with the following documents: